srividya1821/Bank-Churn-Analysis/README.md

 - Publish the Report to the workspace and give Access to the workspace.
   ## Project Insight
 - Retained customers are 80% and churned customers are 20%.
-- 52 - 56 age group exhibits more churn rate, i.e. 60 to 70% Rate of Churn.
+- 52 - 56 age group exhibits more churn rate.
 - In total customers, there are 70% customers are credit card holders.
 - 0.6% of customers have bought all the products offered by the bank.
 - 6.5% of customers are categorized as top-performing clients.